PAN-0921/ascending-hw/data-engineer/DE-PROJECT.md

 ```
 4. Show how many events are received for each country, display it in a
-   slidingwindow
+   sliding window
-   (set windowDuration to 3 minutes and slideDuration to 1 minutes).
+   (set window Duration to 3 minutes and slide Duration to 1 minutes).
    Show result at 1-minute interval.
 Use "kafka" source and "console" sink.
    Set outputMode to "complete".
 ```